Home Search Contents Feedback Links

 COURSE OUTLINE

 The Universal African Dance & Drum Ensemble is honored to offer an open class weekly to people of all ages.
 It is important for us to bridge the gap of culture from Africa to America.
-We hope that anyone who attends are class or becomes a member of our ensemble will receive more than the art of dance and drum, but also embrace the beauty of culture and family.
-To study or perform African Dance requires discipline and dedication.
+We hope that anyone who attends our class or becomes a member of our ensemble will receive more than the art of dance and drum, but also embrace the beauty of culture and family.
+To study or perform African Dance and Drum requires discipline and dedication.

 The African dance class offers children and adults a forty-five minute combination or full hour of one dance curriculum.
 In this curriculum we urge all students to attend every class to excel to next level.
 We recommend that all students start at the novice level and encompass the style, technique and energy from the class before they are advanced.